Soter: The Savior God of Greek Mythology

 Who is Soter in Greek mythology?

 Soter is a Greek god or daimon (spirit) associated with safety, preservation, and deliverance from harm.
-The name 'Soter' means 'savior' or 'deliverer,' and he was often worshipped as a protective deity in various Greek cities.
+The name 'Soter' means 'savior' or 'deliverer,' and he was often worshiped as a protective deity in various Greek cities.

 What are daimones in Greek mythology?